So, you’ve decided to be an entrepreneur!! Good for you!!

 First of all, when I wrote my first plan, it was with pen and paper and most of my research was done offline, at the library.
 The internet was around, but it didn’t have nearly as many cool planning tools as it does today.

-If you type “Business Plan” into Google, it yields 524,000,000 results!
+If you type “Business Plan” into Google, it yields over 500,000,000 results!
 Let me tell you now, a lot of them are crap.
 People know how hard it is to complete a business plan and many of them want to capitalize off of that fact.

 I’ve done the leg work and found two great FREE resources that offer all of the tools and information you will need to write an absolutely stellar plan.

-The first link that I think you should check out, for our American friends, is SCORE dot org.
+The first link that I think you should check out, for our American friends, is SCORE.org.
 They are a nonprofit organization that provides tons of FREE resources, as well as counselling services for small businesses.

 Or, if you want to try to write your plan from scratch, on your own, allow me to take you through the essential steps to a typical plan.
 (NOTE: Requirements for your business plan will vary depending on your industry, so you may want to do some research here to make sure you aren’t leaving anything out)